What is a vCISO and What Do They Do?

 Compliance and Regulatory Oversight

-With ever-evolving global data protection regulations, companies need to be on their toes.
+With ever-evolving global data protection regulations, like GDPR, companies need to be on their toes.
 The vCISO ensures that the organization is not only compliant today but stays ahead of upcoming regulatory changes.

 Incident Response Management